Kate HoldomIntegrative psychotherapist

 In my work as a counsellor I have worked with adults from many different backgrounds and helped with a variety of concerns including: trauma, abuse, depression, anxiety, relationship difficulties, issues relating to childhood experiences, adoption, domestic abuse, self-harm, eating disorders, bereavement, parenting concerns, perinatal mental health, Autistic Spectrum Condition, loss and bereavement, the inner critic, self sabotage and more open philosophical questions around purpose, meaning and wellbeing.
 My background has given me a respect for diversity and a sincere commitment to furthering a positive culture of equality for all.

-In addition to my private practice I work for two charitable counselling organisations one of which specialises in Perinantal mental health where I have worked since 2015.
+In addition to my private practice I have worked for a number of charitable counselling organisations one of which specialises in Perinantal mental health.

 I love my work as a psychotherapist.
 I am constantly refining my approach through further training, regular monthly supervision and my own self development.
 This keeps my work fresh and alive and is an essential element in working effectively and ethically with my clients.